kashif-nawaz/gitlabsetup-/README.md

 ### Collect Necessary Details from gitlab Project

 * The assumption is that a group is created, a user is mapped to the group, and a project is created under the group.
-* In my case, group name is labs and project name is test.
+* In my case, group name is labs and project name is junos-automation.
 * Click on the Gitlab icon on the left to see a list of your projects.
 ![project_list](./Images/project_list.png)
 * Go to the relevant project where you want to set up CI/CD and click on Setting > CI/CD.